capsulecorplab/SwingPy/README.md

 5. Create a new Pull Request

 ## Developer notes
 This project is still very much in early development.
-The physics model in its current state only accounts for translational movement in one dimension.
-Hence, next steps will be to expand state space model to allow for more complex patterns.
 Future features in consideration include, but not limited to:
 - Animation plug-in for visualizing the pattern generators in real-time.
 - Parser for reading midi files